-The park is actually a bit of the city that fell into disrepair a few centuries back and now overrun by jungle.
-The streets remain and the building long since crumbled, making the old ruins perfectly safe to explore for people with a lot of free time, like me.
+The park is actually a bit of the city that fell into disrepair a few centuries back and got overrun by vegetation and wildlife.
+The streets remain and weak buildings toppled or crumbled long ago, making the old ruins perfectly safe to explore for people with a lot of free time, like me.

-On busier planets, dock workers can work around the clock and back before getting a pat in the back and being told to keep going, me, I get maybe two ships a week, I spent a lot of time debating with Dana, about the imperium, yes, but also about the emperor himself, whom she keeps referring to as Greene.
+On busier planets, dock workers can work around the clock and back before getting a pat in the back and being told to keep going; me, I get maybe two ships a week.
+Gave me time to hang around the "park", hunting for racoons and rabbits and save some coins on food.
+It's there that I met Dana, sitting on a surprisingly clean stone bench in a densely packed jungle.
+I spent a lot of time debating with her, about the Imperium, yes, but also about the emperor himself, whom she keeps referring to as Greene.

 I could report her for heresy, but…